google/wasefire/book/src/quick/codespace.md

 ```

 You can then open the `src/lib.rs` file and benefit from documentation (hovering
-or right-clicking a name), auto-completion, diagnostics, and other rust-analyzer
+a name), auto-completion, diagnostics, and other rust-analyzer features.
-features.